An Introduction to Transformative Accreditation

 ACE’s conceptual shift moves accreditation from an input/output-oriented model to creating a learning eco-system, which looks for Impact of learning on the learner.
 Impact is not synonymous with results or examination scores.
 Impact does not mistake teacher ‘behaviors’ for evidence of Impact on the learner.
 Impact endeavors to measure the extent to which the learning community has achieved the overarching goals embedded in its learning architecture, culture and ecology.

-ACE accreditation reviews mirror what we know about effective learner assessment.
+ACE reviews mirror what we know about effective learner assessment.
 One size does not fit all.
-With ACE identical accreditation cycles with identical requirements at identical “checkpoints” are a thing of the past.
-ACE Accreditation Reviews adapt to and take into account the specific needs of specific Learning Communities.
+Identical accreditation cycles with identical requirements at identical “checkpoints” are a thing of the past.
+ACE reviews adapt to and take into account the specific needs of specific Learning Communities.
 A closer, more supportive relationship between the accrediting body and the Learning Community, based on synchronous as well as asynchronous interactions, is forged.